-The state capital is only the 3rd most populated town in the state, with its 30.000 inhabitants.
+The state capital is only the 3rd most populated town in the state, with 30.000 inhabitants.
 On the other hand, Bregenz is elegant and has an eloquent atmosphere.
-Not only because of its famous annual summer music festival, but also from its lakeside.
-Bregenz is probably the only place in Austria where you have a proper “sea-side promenade”, as it straddles on the shore of Lake Constance.
-That’s not bad, in a completely land locked country.
+Not only because of its famous annual summer music festival but also from its lakeside.
+Bregenz is probably the only place in Austria where you have a proper “sea-side promenade”, as it straddles the shore of Lake Constance.
+That’s not bad, in a completely landlocked country.

-Lech is a well-known up-scale ski resort.
+Lech is a well-known upscale ski resort.
 Furthermore, compared to its size it has an abundance of good restaurants.
-However, we went in the late summer first and foremost to enjoy some of the brilliant hiking you find in the area.
-Rüfikopf Even though the weather didn’t really play along, it was good enough for […]
+Notwithstanding, we went in the late summer first and foremost to enjoy some of the brilliant hiking you find in the area.
+Moreover, the prices are suitable for normal incomes during the summer as well.
+Rüfikopf […]

 For years this part of Austria has been a somewhat sleepy backwater valley.
 However, Brandnertal in Vorarlberg has slowly worked its way onto the winter vacation circuit.
-Not by building spectacular adrenalin pumping halfpipes or downhill runs, but by offering visitors affordable accommodation and facilities.
-The winter wonderland Moreover, the village Brand and the hamlet […]
+Not by building spectacular adrenalin-pumping halfpipes or downhill runs, but by offering visitors affordable accommodation and facilities.
+The winter wonderland Moreover, the village Brand and the hamlet Bürseberg […]

 We used the small town of Feldkirch at the foot of the Alps as a base for exploring the Rhine Valley.
-The river Rhine Vorarlberg makes up the border with Switzerland, and as far west you get in Austria.
-The city is perfectly located on the main road that runs through the state.
-Hence, it’s […]
+The river Rhine makes up the border with Switzerland, and as far west you get in Austria.
+The city is ideally located on the main road that runs through the state.
+Hence, it’s quick […]